coleifer/peewee/docs/peewee/models.rst

 =================

 Models and Fields allow Peewee applications to declare the tables and columns they will use, and issue queries using Python.
-This document explains how to use Peewee to express database tables and columns.

 :class:`Model` classes, :class:`Field` instances and model instances all map to database concepts: